FAQ - Frequently Asked Questions

 How much acreage does it take to raise alpacas?

-Depending on the quality of the pasture you may have, between five and ten alpacas per acre.
+Depending on the quality of the pasture between five and ten alpacas per acre.
 Alpacas are gentle on the land and environmentally friendly.
-Alpaca have soft padded feet that do not damage pastures.
+Alpacas have soft padded feet that do not damage pastures.

 Can I start out with one alpaca?